eugenepaniot/test-linux/README.md

 test linux code

 > Rong Tao <rongtao@cestc.cn>
-> more about auther see AUTHOR file
+> more about auther see AUTHOR file.
+> You must clone this repo under Linux(UNIX like) system.
+Because
+> there are lots of symbol links, some file system not support in
+> Windows OS.

 # Relate Repos